Russia wants Bosnia free of Western supervision

 But for Russia, Schmidt got the job unfairly because Western powers had failed to obtain the necessary UN Security Council blessing for his appointment.

-"There is this new German, Mr Schmidt, who claims to be the High Representative, but we do not recognise him as such," Chizhov said.
+"There is this new German, Mr Schmidt, who claims to be the high representative, but we do not recognise him as such," Chizhov said.

-"There is nothing personal, he may be a nice person and an experienced politician.
-But he's not the High Representative," Chizhov added.
+"There is nothing personal, he may be a nice person and an experienced politician, but he's not the high representative," Chizhov added.

 The Russian ambassador spoke amid plans by Milorad Dodik, the leader of Republika Srpska, the Bosnian Serb entity, to pull out of federal structures and create its own army and intelligence service.